 Since fighting between government troops and rebel forces erupted last year:

-- Over one million people have fled their homes and are now displaced within South Sudan.
+- Over 1.9 million people have fled their homes and are now displaced within South Sudan.

 - More than 80,000 people have sought refuge at various UN compounds across the country.
 In Juba, 80 percent of displaced people are women and children.